HappyHackShack/build-on-bob/README.md

 # Build on Bob

-An automated OS deployment system for Physicals and Virtuals - aimed at teh cloud-native world.
+An automated OS deployment system for Physicals and Virtuals - aimed at the cloud-native world.

 ## Installation